By Ty Fitzmorris

 Ponderosa Pine Forests

 • Arizona Black Rattlesnakes (Crotalus cerberus), along with the other five rattlesnake species in our area, begin looking for hibernacula in which to spend the winter, sometimes with many other rattlers.
-Rattlesnakes are much maligned, but are typically very interested in avoiding humans, and won’t bite unless harassed.
+Rattlesnakes are much maligned, but are typically very interested in avoiding humans, and will not bite unless harassed.

 • Young Western Screech Owls find temporary territories.
-These beautiful small owls, which weigh from 3.5-10 ounces, will prey on worms, insects, rodents, birds, or even crawdads.
+These beautiful small owls, which weigh from 3.5 to 10 ounces, will prey on worms, insects, rodents, birds, or even crawdads.
 Some have been observed catching rabbits and, rarely, ducks.

 • Galls on oak trees and shrubs are very visible now.
 The most common is the Oak-apple Gall, which looks like a red-orange peach, but is really an incubation site for an immature wasp.
 The wasp stings the plant, laying its egg in the growing tissue of the oak, and the plant grows this specialized structure around the developing larva.
 Oaks have over 300 types of galls, including some that look like furry animals, curled leaves, and gnarled twigs.

 • Pronghorn change their diets to shrubs and tough evergreen plants now that grasses have died back.
-Pronghorn can digest many plants that are poisonous to cattle and thereby graze grasslands more evenly.
-This, in turn, allows for a greater diversity of plants to thrive where Pronghorn graze, since no one species can outcompete others.
+Pronghorn can digest many plants that are poisonous to cattle, and thereby graze grasslands evenly.
+This, in turn, allows for a greater diversity of plants to thrive where Pronghorn graze since no one species can outcompete others.

 • Many of the creeks in the Prescott area dry up until the snows of winter arrive and melt.